gmuggs/Urban-Mobility-LLM/README.md

 A preprint version of the paper is available [here](https://arxiv.org/pdf/2409.00063).

+The Llama-2-trained model described in the paper is avaibale [here](https://huggingface.co/prb977/Llama-2-urban-mobility).

 If you use our work, data or the model, please cite our paper:

 ```